-Sex Myths That Need to Disappear Forever August 27, 2018 – Posted in: News
+Top 6 Sex Myths That Need to Disappear Forever August 31, 2019 – Posted in: Sexuality

 Yes, in another dimension, the average duration of sex is half an hour.
 On Earth, though, this is a ludicrous number: the average duration of sex itself – minus the foreplay and after cuddles – is 11 minutes.
 If it lasts less than that, you might have some erectile problems.
 If it lasts about 2 minutes, you probably suffer from premature ejaculation.
 But if you’re able to satisfy your lady for at least 10 minutes, congratulations, you’re perfectly normal.